MaxiHuHe04/iTunes-Backup-Explorer/README.md

 - Depending on your specific system, you should be able to double-click the file to start the program.
 - If that does not work, use `java -jar JARFILE.jar` to run it.

+## Privacy

+For me, this was a matter of course, but it was pointed out that I should clarify it anyway.
+I do not collect any personal data.
+In fact, the program does not even use an internet connection at this time.
+If that should change at some point in the future, I will update this notice.

 ## Credits

 I started looking into this after I saw